Vishram1123/gjs-osk/README.md

 To install, clone this branch with `git clone https://github.com/Vishram1123/gjs-osk -b experimental-handwriting`, and copy the `gjsosk@vishram1123.com` directory to `.local/share/gnome-shell/extensions/`

 Alternatively, clone the main branch (`git clone https://github.com/Vishram1123/gjs-osk`), and download the [handwriting patch found here](https://github.com/Vishram1123/gjs-osk/raw/refs/heads/experimental-handwriting/handwriting.patch) (right click and save as).
-Then `cd /path/to/gjs-osk/` and `git apply /path/to/handwriting.patch` (This is so you can theoretically get the latest updates but still have access to the handwriting features).
+Then `cd /path/to/gjs-osk/` and `git apply /path/to/handwriting.patch` (This is so you can theoretically get the latest updates but still have access to the handwriting features, as I will not be updating this branch).

 **original readme continues...**